zgmunshi/codeigniter-backgroundworker/README.md

 # Codeigniter Background Worker

 Codeigniter Background worker will take care of tasks / jobs to be processed in background.
 Usually we have requirement for processing tasks as background process instead of keeping the system utilized.
-This is very simple approach to tackle race condition or deadlocks by using multi processing approach.
+This is very simple approach to tackle deadlocks by using multi processing approach.

 ## Installation